google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Short Recap?

-In the last article we discovered that God had unleashed His fifth plague against Pharaoh and the Egyptian kingdom.
+In the last article, we discovered that God had unleashed His fifth plague against Pharaoh and the Egyptian kingdom.
 This "plague" dealt with God releasing a swarm of flies upon the land where the Egyptians dwelled:

-'Thus says the Lord: "Let My people go, that they may serve Me.
+"And the Lord said to Moses, 'Rise early in the morning and stand before Pharaoh as he comes out to the water.
+Then say to him, 'Thus says the Lord: "Let My people go, that they may serve Me.
 Or else, if you will not let My people go, behold, I will send swarms of flies on you and your servants, on your people and into your houses.
+The houses of the Egyptians shall be full of swarms of flies, and also the ground on which they stand.'"' -- Exodus 8:20,21

 Who Was God Attacking: Kheper - Baalzebub or Uachit?